spamsch/website/packages/shared/content/blog/liquidity-hub-trade-finance-platform.md

 ## Takeaway

 Enterprise fintech is a trust business.
 By marrying SAP BTP services with disciplined engineering practices, I delivered a platform where auditors, funders, and developers can work together without friction.
-Liquidity Hub is proof that cloud agility and regulated environments aren’t mutually exclusive.
+This project is proof that cloud agility and regulated environments aren’t mutually exclusive.